 Opacity Slider at top of layer panel will increase or decrease opacity of the layer.
 You can click and drag on the word Opacity to utilize the “scrubby slider”.

 Blending modes at top of layer panel offer 27 different ways to change the way layers interact with each other.
+Holding your mouse over the blending mode will preview the effect.

 The Blending Modes are grouped as follows: